 Don’ts: People with cervical spondylosis should not press the chin down.
 They can keep their chin up.

 Kapalabhati: Sit in a comfortable position with a straight spine.
 Take two or three deep inhales and exhales.
 Inhale deeply to exhale sharply and forcefully through the nostrils, drawing the belly in as you exhale and producing a puffing sound.
-Let the inhalation happen passively, and continue this cycle of forceful exhalation and passive inhalation at a fast pace, so that the belly is pumping continuously.
-At the same time, receive auto suggestion about increased flow of blood circulation, detoxification and vitalization of the vital organs viz. kidney, small intestine, large intestine, prostate gland, liver, gallbladder, pancreas, spleen and lungs etc.
+Let the inhalation happen passively, and continue this cycle of forceful exhalation and passive inhalation at a fast pace so that the belly is pumping continuously.
+At the same time, receive an auto-suggestion about the increased flow of blood circulation, detoxification, and vitalization of the vital organs viz. kidney, small intestine, large intestine, prostate gland, liver, gallbladder, pancreas, spleen, and lungs, etc.

 Practice the process for 2.5-15mins.
 You may take short breaks when you start out on this yogic breathing exercise.

 Benefits: Kapalbhati means the exercise which makes the forehead luminous & lustrous.
 This Pranayama supplies pure life energy to the brain.
 It increases the blood circulation in the brain and removes blood clots, thereby improving the memory power.
 Other than this the toxins and foreign substances from the body are evacuated.
-It cures cold, sinusitis, allergy, tension and other diseases.
-It is very useful in case of phlegm, skin disease, asthma, heart diseases, low blood pressure, depression, tiredness, laziness, sleeplessness, migraine, joint pain, obesity, diabetes, constipation, indigestion, acidity, gastric problem and other diseases pertaining to the kidneys and prostate gland etc. are also cured.
-As a result, the whole body becomes healthy and disease free.
+It cures a cold, sinusitis, allergy, tension, and other diseases.
+It is very useful in case of phlegm, skin disease, asthma, heart diseases, low blood pressure, depression, tiredness, laziness, sleeplessness, migraine, joint pain, obesity, diabetes, constipation, indigestion, acidity, gastric problem and other diseases pertaining to the kidneys and prostate gland, etc. are also cured.
+As a result, the whole body becomes healthy and disease-free.

 Many people assume that since yoga is a passive fitness activity it may not give us the desired weight loss results.
 However, that is not true.
 Though yoga doesn’t involve vigorous, HIIT-like movements or fast-paced aerobic activities, it can still help your body burn fat fast.

 The subject of weight loss with yoga is often looked at with uncertainty because it doesn’t exactly seem so laborious or physically intensive.
-And yoga works not just on our bodies but also on our mind.
-It helps promote flexibility in your body, boost concentration and more importantly release stress.
+And yoga works not just on our bodies but also on our minds.
+It helps promote flexibility in your body, boost concentration, and more importantly release stress.

 Suryanamaskar (Sun salutation): Here’s how to get it right.